What is Importance of Financial Analysis?

-4. Analysis of ratios:
+Analysis of ratios

-The VBA macro tool in Microsoft Excel continues to be the foundational and most widely used tool for beginners, especially for those who use simple but effective solutions to function.
+The VBA macro tool in Microsoft Excel continues to be the foundational and most widely used tool for beginners.
+And, especially for those who use simple but effective solutions to function.

-Management tools and cloud storage reporting software like Balanced Scorecard can help assess the overall returns, current position, capital financing, analysis of specific firm processes, performance history and operating income.
+Management tools and cloud storage reporting software like balanced scorecard can help assess the overall returns.
+It helps to assess the current position, capital financing, analysis of specific firm processes, performance history, and operating income.

 Prevision's EPM financial reporting is also widely used and rated as a good tool for enterprise management.
 It is also used in the maintenance of report books/accounts and for budget analysis combined with real-time data from various IT departments.

 QlikView, SAS, and MATLAB are preferred for customisable financial analysis and include statistical analysis accounting tools in their sophisticated software.
 It is an excellent tool for analysts, traders, and programmers.